Gustavo Henrique (footballer, born 1993): Flamengo

 In December 2019, Gustavo Henrique agreed to a pre-contract deal with Flamengo, effective as of the following 1 February.
 On 3 January 2020, however, he was announced by the club after agreeing to a four-year deal.

 Fenerbahçe

 On 26 July 2022, Gustavo Henrique signed with Turkish club Fenerbahçe on a season-long loan with option to buy.
+At the end of the season, he signed a permanent two-year deal with Fenerbahçe.

+Valladolid

+On 22 August 2023, Gustavo Henrique moved to Spanish Segunda División side Real Valladolid on a three-year contract.

+Corinthians

+On 15 January 2024, Gustavo Henrique was announced at Corinthians back in his country's top tier, on a two-year contract.